franetibe/VeloClimat_ESP32_Firmware/README.md

 # Step 4: Test the communication between the app and the hardware

--> Rewrite this part ?
+-> TODO Rewrite this part ?

 - Set the target for your esp32 model (example `idf.py set_target esp32-c3`)
 - Make sure you have the flash size of your particular esp32 set right (`idf.py menuconfig`)